The complexity of verifying the release-acquire semantics over register machines: Algorithmic results for

 We now proceed similarly with the algorithm for Question \ref{q:mismatched_variables}.
 The proof is very similar to the previous one.
 I.e. we need to show that 1) our rules indeed mark and propagate register-variable pairs correctly, and 2) the rules mark all possible dangerous register-variable pairs per state.

-\begin{proof}[Proof: Algorithm of \cref{fig:mismatched_variables}] The proof follows the same structure as above.
-We can use induction on the number of steps to prove that associating a variable-register tuple to a state preserves the premise, and for the reverse it suffices to check that no valid tuple is stopped from propagating backwards when the relevant path exists. \end{proof}

-From now on we assume that the algorithms of \cref{fig:ghost_reads} an \cref{fig:mismatched_variables} have been run in advance, and thus the register machines we are checking for cyclic $\porel\cup\rfrel\cup\xcorel\xvar$ relations have successfully passed those checks.
+\begin{proof}[Proof: Algorithm of Figure \ref{fig:mismatched_variables}] The proof follows the same structure as above.
+We can use induction on the number of steps to prove that associating a variable-register tuple to a state preserves the premise, and for the reverse it suffices to check that no valid tuple is stopped from propagating backwards when the relevant path exists. \end{proof} From now on we assume that the algorithms of Figures \ref{fig:ghost_reads} an \ref{fig:mismatched_variables} have been run in advance, and thus the register machines we are checking for cyclic $\mkrelof{\wtype\land\varattrof\wevent}\cdot\hbrel\cdot\wevent\cdot\hbrel\cdot\invmkrelof\rfrel$ relations have successfully passed those checks.
+Below we present our algorithm for checkig the third condition.